callumflack/callum-flack-design/content/posts/2018-02-09-designers-should-code.comp.md

 ## When designers code

-When you code, designer, you will understand that surprising and contradictory insights are part of the trials of writing software.
-This is [the knowledge that will make you successful](https://medium.com/@MrAlanCooper/should-designers-code-417de265531c) and [increase your agency](https://twitter.com/callumflack/status/899053290406633472).
+When designers they understand surprising and contradictory insights are part of the trials of writing software.
+This is crucial knowledge that will [increase a designer's agency](https://twitter.com/callumflack/status/899053290406633472) and allow them to design far more intentionally.

-If you work in a team, you’ll have [higher-resolution information](https://twitter.com/Kpaxs/status/947516453691052034) you can use to communicate with, and make better decisions.
+If you work in a team, you’ll have higher-resolution information you can use to communicate with, and make better decisions.

-If you work by yourself, you will have greatly enhanced your ability to implement your vision, which is the [“hallmark of great craftsmanship.
-It teaches you both the limits and the possibilities of your medium.”](https://medium.com/@irondavy/designers-will-code-6c423fc5ccef)
+If you work by yourself, you will have greatly enhanced your ability to implement your vision, which is, as [David Cole says](https://medium.com/@irondavy/designers-will-code-6c423fc5ccef), the “hallmark of great craftsmanship.
+It teaches you both the limits and the possibilities of your medium.”

-Code chops will help you, dear designer, to see the “necessary overlaps” that allow characteristically rich experiences to happen.
+Code chops help designers to see and understand the “necessary overlaps” that allow characteristically rich experiences to happen.